ignaoya/tofu-chase/README.md

 ### About

 Tofu Chase is a very small mini game made for self-learning.
-It is programmed C and using the raylib library. (raylib.com)
+It is programmed in C and uses the raylib library. (raylib.com)

 ### Art